CodyWallace245/Portfolio/_posts/2017-12-30-my-very-own-drone.markdown

 layout: post
 title: "Creating my "Very Own Drone""
 date: 2017-12-30 20:45:00
-description: This is my very first, all-in-one drone.
-There are other models out there, that require fasteners, or components that aren't essentials, so I aimed to fix that!
+description: There are other models out there, that require fasteners, or components that aren't essentials, so I aimed to fix that!
 img: Copter_Assembly_Final_Render.png
 tags: [Drone,Robotics,Robots,Design,3D-Printing,]
 ---